-7. Confidentiality
+7 Confidentiality

-- Mill Water School recognises that in order to effectively meet a child's needs, safeguard their welfare and protect them from harm, the school must contribute to inter-agency working in line with Working Together to Safeguard Children (2018) and share information between professionals and agencies where there are concerns. - All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children and that the Data Protection Act 2018 is not a barrier to sharing information where the failure to do so would place a child at risk of harm. - All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing. - However, we also recognise that all matters relating to child protection are personal to children and families.
+- Mill Water School recognises that in order to effectively meet a child's needs, safeguard their welfare and protect them from harm, the school must contribute to inter-agency working in line with Working Together to Safeguard Children (2018) and share information between professionals and agencies where there are concerns. - All staff are aware that they have a professional responsibility to share information with other agencies in order to safeguard children and that the Data Protection Act 20183 is not a barrier to sharing information where the failure to do so would place a child at risk of harm. - All staff are aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing. - However, we also recognise that all matters relating to child protection are personal to children and families.
 Therefore, in this respect they are confidential and the Headteacher or DSL will only disclose information about a child to other members of staff on a need to know basis. - We will always undertake to share our intention to refer a child to MASH with their parents /carers unless to do so could put the child at greater risk of harm, or impede a criminal investigation.
-If in doubt, we will contact the MASH consultation line.
+If in doubt, we will contact the MASH consultation line. - In line with KCSiE, all children's safeguarding files will be kept confidential and stored securely on CPOMS.